 The Truth about Dieting

-Urgent Care Extra’s medical weight loss initiative takes the mystery out of losing weight.
+Banner Urgent Care’s medical weight loss initiative takes the mystery out of losing weight.
 Your dieting journey has many twists and turns, and it’s easy to get lost along the way.
 That’s why so many of our patients have utilized our weight loss program with outstanding results.

 Stop by one of our Arizona walk-in healthcare clinics today to talk with one of our medical professionals.
 With multiple tiers to select from, our medical weight loss program provides customized data, your choice of weight loss aids, personalized dieting protocols and so much more.
-For long-term weight loss goals and short-term immediate care, UCE has everything you’re looking for!
-Contact Urgent Care Extra today to get started with your weight loss plan, or speak with one of our representatives at (480) 988-9108.
+For long-term weight loss goals and short-term immediate care, Banner Urgent Care has everything you’re looking for!
+Contact Banner Urgent Care today to get started with your weight loss plan, or speak with one of our representatives at (480) 988-9108.